Call Us: +1.5405148486 for pediatric speech therapy, pediatric physical therapy, pediatric occupational therapy

-What Signs Indicate that a child might need a PT evaluation?
+What Signs Indicate that a child might need a Pediatric Physical Therapy evaluation?

 If you are concerned about any of the following things, you may want to discuss a PT referral with you physician.